EgeEzen/Laboratory-Work/README.md

-#Molecular Biology Laboratory Codes from a volcano plot enthusiast :)
+# Molecular Biology codes from a volcano plot enthusiast :)

 Welcome to my repository, I hope my codes won't make you inaudibly say 'what ?'.